Fellow in Global Thought / The Committee on Global Thought

 Affiliated Faculty / Institute of Latin American Studies

 Kevin Funk is a political economist and Latin Americanist who specializes in globalization, the politics of Brazil and Chile, and urban studies.

-His current research analyzes the socio-spatial changes generated by neoliberal urban mega-projects in Rio de Janeiro and beyond.
-He is also interested in the sociology of academic knowledge production, cultural analysis, and qualitative and interpretive methods.
+His current research and book project (under contract with Vanderbilt University Press) analyzes the socio-spatial changes generated by contemporary neoliberal urban mega-projects in Rio de Janeiro (and beyond), situating them vis-à-vis longstanding elite efforts to “modernize” and “globalize” the city.
+He is also interested in the sociology of academic knowledge production, class and cultural analysis, and qualitative and interpretive methods.